mklarqvist/tomahawk/README.md

 cd Tomahawk/build
 make
 ```
-By default, Tomahawk compiles using extremely aggressive optimization flags and
+By default, Tomahawk is compiled with aggressive optimization flags and
 with native architecture-specific instructions
-(`-march=native -mtune=native -ftree-vectorize -pipe -frename-registers -funroll-loops`)
+(`-march=native -mtune=native -ftree-vectorize -frename-registers -funroll-loops`)
 and internally compiles for the most recent SIMD-instruction set available.
-This might result in additional effort when submitting jobs to
+This could result in additional effort when submitting jobs to
 computer farms/clouds with a hardware architecture that is different from the
 compiled target.

 ### Brief usage instructions
 Tomahawk comprises five primary commands: `import`, `calc`, `view`, `sort`, and `concat`.
 The function `stats` have partial support: currently limited to basics for `two` files.
-The function `index` is disabled at the moment.
 Executing `tomahawk` gives a list of commands with brief descriptions and `tomahawk <command>`
 gives detailed details for that command.